Stabilized Benders decomposition for energy planning under climate uncertainty: Introduction

 For many problems, the original BD converges slowly and is not competitive to off-the-shelf solvers for the deterministic equivalent.
-However, an extensive branch of research proposes different enhancements to improve the original BD.
-In a review, \citet{Rahmaniani2017} group them into the following three most important groups\footnote{We omitted the fourth group "Decomposition strategies" since none of the few approaches in this group is relevant for us.}: \begin{itemize} \item \textbf{Solution procedure}: The majority of enhancements in this area reduce the computation time of the MP, like removing non-binding cuts or not solving to optimality in early iterations.
-The at least in our case more relevant SPs can deploy distributed parallel computing or sensibly reduce the number of scenarios in early iterations.
-Furthermore, not solving SPs to optimality can produce inexact but valid cuts \citep{Zakeri2000}.
+However, extensive research proposes different enhancements to improve the original BD.
+In a review, \citet{Rahmaniani2017} group them into the following four most important groups, with three of them being relevant to this paper: \begin{itemize} \item \textbf{Solution procedure}: The majority of enhancements in this area reduce the computation time of the MP, like removing non-binding cuts or not solving to optimality in early iterations.
+In our case, the more relevant SPs can deploy distributed parallel computing.
+Furthermore, not solving SPs to optimality can produce inexact but valid cuts \citep{Zakeri2000,deOliviera2020}.
+Alternatively, only selected SPs are solved in each iteration to reduce the computational load \citep{van_ackooij_incremental_2018}.

-\item \textbf{Solution generation}: Again, most enhancements regarding solution generation aim to accelerate the MP, for instance by solving a linear relaxation instead of a mixed-integer problem.
+\item \textbf{Solution generation}: Again, most enhancements regarding solution generation aim to accelerate the MP, for instance, by solving a linear relaxation instead of a mixed-integer problem.
 Other adjustments to the MP improve the convergence rate, rendering them sensible even if the MP is small compared to the SPs.
 These include:

-\begin{itemize} \item \textit{Multi-cut reformulations} that use separate cuts for each SP instead of a single aggregated cut improving convergence but making the MP harder. \item \textit{Problem-specific heuristics} that provide an initial feasible solution for BD, obtain an upper bound on the objective value, or exclude infeasible solutions at an early stage.
-To achieve the latter, additional constraints, known as valid inequalities, which are guaranteed to hold true in the optimum, are added to the MP narrowing down its solution space \citep{Cordeau2006}.
-For instance, \citet{Wang2013} add the second-stage constraints of one scenario to the MP and improve convergence as a result.
+\begin{itemize} \item \textit{Multi-cut reformulations} that use separate cuts for each SP instead of a single aggregated cut, improving convergence but making the MP harder.
+Multi-cut reformulations generally outperform aggregated cuts for energy planning problems since the MP is easy \citep{Jacobson2023}. \item \textit{Problem-specific heuristics} that provide an initial feasible solution for BD to obtain an upper bound on the objective value or exclude infeasible solutions at an early stage.
+To achieve the latter, additional constraints, known as valid inequalities, which are guaranteed to hold in the optimum, are added to the MP, narrowing down its solution space \citep{Cordeau2006}.
+For instance, \citet{Wang2013} add the second-stage constraints of one scenario to the MP, improving convergence.